-FOEA Foundation's Current Projects
+FOEA Foundation's Current Priorities

 While Ruth Gaylord Hospital Maganjo is self-sustaining, there remain a number of capital improvements needed.